This saga relates my

 despite being 20 miles away at the time;

-6 - the Citroen which, as the Sheriff observed, overtook the witnesses’s vehicles even though it was already in front of them;
+6 - the magic Citroen which (as the Sheriff observed) overtook the witnesses’s vehicles even though it was already in front of them;

 - and finally, the least improbable fact (which Douglas Adams fans will appreciate) is that the complaining driver lives near Liff.